kishan1996/SalesPrediction/README.md

 ### ❄️ END
 ```
-Free free to improve this project and remove issues if you find any as nothing is perfect.
+Free to improve this project and remove issues if you find any as nothing is perfect.
 ```